-Instead we introduce a new object called the counting semaphore, were originally given Dutch abbreviations P and V by their inventor, Edsger Dijkstra.
+The two operations on a semaphore were originally given Dutch abbreviations P and V by their inventor, Edsger Dijkstra.
 Since then they have also been called down and up, acquire and release, wait and signal, await and notify, etc. We will call them wait and signal.